About Rebel Hearts Counseling, Inc

 Your Experiences and Goals

-As a client, you are the expert of your experience, and our sessions are about your experiences and the goals you seeking to work on.
+As the client, you are the expert of your experience, and our sessions are about your experiences and the goals you seek to work on.

-It could be improving your communication skills with friend, family, your loved one, learning to be “less” reactive and more in response mode, mange stress, anxiety, and depressive symptoms, or finding ways to get the courage to change careers.
+It could be improving your communication skills with friends, family, your loved one(s), learning to be “less” reactive and more responsive, managing stress, anxiety, and depressive symptoms, or finding ways to get the courage to change careers.

 Modalities I Draw From